Brighton94/piml-in-metal-am/README.md

 ### Project Status

-Since this project is ongoing, this repo currently serves as a machine learning operations for research projects template.
+Ongoing project: this repo currently serves as a template for machine learning operations for research projects.